Trishix/New-/README.md

-Made this repo when I use to learn javascript
+Made this repo when I used to learn javascript